-Figure 11.
-Distribution of red-listed plant communities in Saanich.
-Mapping is based on the TEM with polygons updated based on CRD canopy cover and orthophoto.
-30 Figure 12.
-Map of historic (1800) and recent (1997) occurrences of Garry oak in the Saanich.
-This map was developed for Garry Oak Ecosystem Restoration Team (GOERT) 33 Figure 13.
-Native animal (left) and plant (right) species observation hotspots from iNaturalist data 39 Figure 14.
-Threatened animal (left) and plant (right) species observation hotspots from iNaturalist data 40 Figure 15.
-Location of invasive animal (left) and plant (right) species observations from iNaturalist in Saanich 41 Figure 16.
-Biodiversity Target Categories.
-46 Figure 17.
-Percent area coverage breakdown of each biodiversity ranking category 47 Figure 18.
-Total area coverage based on biodiversity ranking 48 Figure 19.
+APPENDIX Z ENDNOTES Table of Figures Figure 1.
+Location of field plots visited by 3 Registered Professional Biologists from Diamond Head Consulting9 Figure 2.
+ArcGIS web application was used to collect feedback from District Staff, RSTC members, and selected experts Figure 3.
+Digital Elevation Model of the District of Saanich.
+Figure 5.
+Man showing freshwater lakes and wetlands in Saanich Figure 6.
+Location of known and predicted watercourses within the District of Saanich, as well as stormwater infrastructure within the urban containment boundary Figure 7.
+Map showing coastal sand ecosystems and other marine shorelines in Saanich Figure 8.
+Natural area breakdown by stand age23 Figure 9.
+Forest age categories ranging from pole sapling (~<20 years old) to old forest (>250 years old) Figure 10.
+Forest and vegetation types found across Saanich27 Figure 11.
+Distribution of red listed plant communities in Saanich29 Figure 12.
+Map of historic (1800) and recent (1997) occurrences of Garry Oak in the Saanich Figure 13.
+Native animal (left) and plant (right) species observation hotspots from iNaturalist data37 Figure 14.
+Threatened animal (left) and plant (right) species observation hotspots from iNaturalist data Figure 15.
+Location of invasive animal (left) and plant (right) species observations from iNaturalist in Saanich39 Figure 16.
+Biodiversity Target Categories Figure 17.
+Map showing location of impervious surfaces in Saanich, within and outside the UCB45 Figure 18.
 Natural areas throughout the District have been ranked based on their relative capacity to support biodiversity.
-This ranking incorporates habitat type, patch size, fragmentation, and proximity to freshwater 49 Figure 20.
-Location of lands protected under natural state covenants, District of Saanich Parks, and Capital Regional District Parks.
-51 Figure 21.
-Location of protected lands and findings from the biodiversity ranking.
-This map highlights areas of hi igh biodiversity value that could be vulnerable to development or other disturbances 54 Figure 22.
-Invasive species have been mapped by the District or by the public using iNaturalist.
-It is likely that th e true distribution of invasive species is far greater than either of these datasets shows 58 Figure 23.
-Map showing location of impervious surfaces in Saanich, within and outside the UCB 64
+This ranking incorporates habitat type, patch size, fragmentation, and proximity to freshwater47 Figure 19.
+Location of lands protected under natural state covenants, District of Saanich Parks, and Capital Regional District Parks Figure 20.
+Location of protected lands and findings from the biodiversity ranking Figure 21.
+Invasive species have been mapped by the District or by the public using iNaturalist55